primefaces/primefaces/docs/9_0/components/imagecropper.md

 %WEBAPP_ROOT%/path/to/image.png.
 Action url relative local images are not supported.

 ## Dynamic Images
-A dynamic image can be used with ImageCropper which requires _org.primefaces.model.StreamedContent_ `stream` as it’s value
+A dynamic image can be used with ImageCropper which requires _org.primefaces.model.StreamedContent_ `image` as it’s value
 StreamedContent is an interface and PrimeFaces provides a built-in implementation called _DefaultStreamedContent_.
 Please see our core documentation about it: [Dynamic Content Streaming / Rendering](/core/dynamiccontent.md)